 - Hydraulic oil, vacuum pump oils, etc

-Contact UVM Technical Services Program to remove embedded hazardous components from your lab equipment before disposal.
+Contact UVM Technical Services Program to remove embedded hazardous components from your lab equipment before you submit your Surplus Form or Famis Service Request.

 Decontaminate Lab Equipment Before Disposal